information

 8. Services that supply water to fire sprinkler systems typically are not fully metered.
 The type of backflow assembly required for fire sprinkler applications must be a Reduced Pressure Detector Assembly (RPDA).

 9. Only State of Oregon Department of Human Services and Portland Bureau of Water Works approved assemblies may be installed.
-Applicable backflow assembly installation requirements must comply with both the Oregon Administrative Rules Chapter 333 and City of Portland Bureau of Water Works Title 21.
+Applicable backflow assembly installation requirements must comply with both Oregon Administrative Rules Chapter 333 and Title 21 of this Code.

-10. All plumbing work and materials used in association with the installation of a required backflow assembly on a potable water service line, must be installed in accordance with the relevant Specialty Codes, Title 25 and this Chapter.
-All applicable permits and inspections will apply except as exempted by other provisions of Title 28.
+10. All plumbing work and materials used in association with the installation of a required backflow assembly on a potable water service line, must be installed in accordance with the relevant Specialty Codes, Title 25 of this Code, and this Chapter.
+All applicable permits and inspections apply except as exempted by other provisions of this Title.

 11. All backflow assembly installations whether installed on potable or non-potable water service lines will be subject to inspection and approval by the Bureau of Water Works.

 1. 1.
-The type of assembly is commensurate with the degree of hazard as outlined in OAR 333-061-0070(6) (2007) and Bureau of Water Works backflow assembly installation requirements under Title 21.
+The type of assembly is commensurate with the degree of hazard as outlined in OAR 333-061-0070(6) (2007) and Portland Water backflow assembly installation requirements under Title 21.

 2. 2.
 The assembly is being properly maintained, tested at least annually and performs satisfactorily.